programmatordev/kirby-starter/README.md

 Also, both the `owner` and `editor` roles have no access to the `system` and `languages` panels.
 If you want to change these permissions, edit the files at `site/blueprints/users` to your needs.

-### Cookie Consent Notification
+## Cookie Consent Notification

-By default, and for GDPR and CCPA compliance, a cookie consent notification is enabled and will show when you visit a page.
+By default, and for GDPR and CCPA compliance reasons, a cookie consent notification is enabled.
 To check the full list of integrations available check the [Integrations](#integrations) section below.

 If you do not need a cookie consent notification, just remove the following snippet from the master layout: